pwrlabs/pwrlabs-docs/docs/developers/building-dapps/building-your-first-dapp.md

 </TabItem>
 </Tabs>

-Finally, we enter a loop where the user can input messages, and each message is sent as a transaction to the PWR Chain using the `sendVmDataTransaction` method.
+Finally, we enter a loop where the user can input messages, and each message is sent as a transaction to the PWR Chain using the `send VIDA data` method.

 ## Step 5: Run the Application